 Your Visit Is Confirmed — Let’s Help You Prepare

-To make the most of your IBCLC consultation, please take a moment to review the details below.
-This ensures we begin your visit with clarity, comfort, and a shared plan.
+To make the most of your IBCLC consultation, please take a moment to review the information below.
+This helps ensure we begin your visit with clarity, comfort, and a shared plan.

 We’re so glad to be supporting you and your baby.
 This guide will help you feel prepared, comfortable, and confident, no matter which type of consultation you’ve booked.